As an Amazon Influencer, I may earn commissions from qualifying purchases from Amazon.com.

 - Add the cream and simmer, uncovered, for an additional 10 minutes.
 Transfer chicken breasts to a warm platter.

-- Spread the potatoes onto a serving dish.
-Place the chicken and mushrooms on top of the potatoes.
-Spoon the sauce over chicken breasts.
+- Place the chicken and mushrooms on a serving plate.
+Pour sauce over the chicken breasts.
 Garnish with fresh parsley.

 Leave a Reply